TZstatsADS/Fall2016-proj4-Stunnaisland/lib/README.md

 1. Clustering
 2. Topic Modeling

-Clustering algothrim program looks at words and lyrics clusters that are similar to each other and to rank these movies according.
+Clustering algothrim program looks at words and lyrics clusters that are similar to each other and to rank these music accordingly.
+I will then use these algorithms to rank the music predictions/associations.